ROCKVILLE CENTRE POLICE DEPARTMENT

 Rockville Centre Mayor Francis X. Murray and Rockville Centre Police Commissioner Charles Gennario are urging residents to help prevent bicycle thefts by properly securing their bicycles.

 Click here to find out how !

 This new online program provides individuals with the means to obtain a Temporary Overnight Parking Exemption.
 This service was created to make obtaining a temporary overnight parking pass more convenient for the community and eliminate the requirement to visit the Police Department in person.
-All that is required is internet access and the ability to print the parking pass.
+All that is required is internet access.

 This program is intended for GUEST vehicles (not registered with a Rockville Centre address) or for RESIDENTS with a valid exemption reason (i.e. construction blocking driveway, new driveway being installed, etc.).